joortcom/eiffel_rename/README.md

 ```
 $ cd  eiffel_fix

-# then repeat the same command as above
+# then repeat the same commands as above
 ```